-The following information is provided to help you understand the different types of snag lists offered to purchasers of newly built properties:
+The following information is provided to explain the difference between a structural building regulations review and snag lists which purchasers of newly built properties are recommended to obtain.

-- The surveyor will be looking for defects that are not obvious to the untrained eye and would currently present no visual signs of cracks or movement, such as potential design defects in structural walls, roofs and floors.
+- The engineer will be looking for defects that are not obvious to the untrained eye and would currently present no visual signs of cracks or movement, such as potential design defects in structural walls, roofs and floors.

-- The surveyor will be checking for items that do not comply with building regulations such as inadequate ventilation in timber framed walls, breaches in fire stops and fire doors, incorrectly installed drains etc. A builder is not obliged to advise you of building defects known to them.
+- The engineer will be checking for items that do not comply with building regulations such as inadequate ventilation in timber framed walls, breaches in fire stops and fire doors, incorrectly installed drains etc. A builder is not obliged to advise of building defects known to them.
 Never presume that because a property is newly built that it will comply with all of the current building regulations, that it will be built correctly, or to a recommended standard.

-- A basic snag list will provide you with a list of cosmetic issues like paint splashes, and scratches in paint.
+- A snag list will provide you with a list of cosmetic issues like paint splashes, and scratches in paint.

-- A basic snag list will comment on minor building defects such as misaligned plug sockets, mismatched timbers, chipped bricks etc.
+- A snag list will comment on minor building defects such as misaligned plug sockets, mismatched timbers, chipped bricks etc.

 - You may be supplied with a list of minor building and cosmetic issues that will not adversely affect the value of the property.

 - A snag list will not provide a report that can be relied upon for important structural issues.